So you are wondering how much it costs to start a blog from scratch this year?

-To customize your WordPress blog’s design, you need a WordPress theme.
+To customize your WordPress blog design, you need a WordPress theme.

 We’re not talking about a huge investment here.
 Plus, you can use the same theme for years.

-The best WordPress theme that will save you time:
+The best WordPress theme that saves you time: Divi

 The best way to add social media sharing buttons to your blog posts is to use a WordPress plugin.

-Social Warfare has a premium paid version, too.
+Social Warfare has a premium version, too.
 If you have a few extra bucks you can invest, feel free to upgrade to the paid version.
-But if not, don’t worry about it.
-The free version is perfect for getting started with a shoestring budget – I did so too at first.

 If you want to build a six-figure blog, you need to start an email list as soon after launching your blog as possible.